pybelfast/pybelfast.github.io/_posts/2022-03-03-pybelfast-returns.md

 > May include lasers.

+### How (not) to lie with data visualisation
+by Curtis Wilson

+Human brains are hard-wired to derive insights from what we see.
+Whenever we make a graph or chart or infographic we are trying to trick this system into understanding much more abstract information than “that apple looks good to eat” or “that tiger thinks I look good to eat”.
+A little insight into how our sense of sight works can help us create visualisations that express the underlying data as accurately as possible (or not, as the case may be).

 ## Lightning Talks

 If you wish to present a lightning talk, feel free to reach out via [Meetup](https://www.meetup.com/PyBelfast/) or using either [@pybelfast](https://twitter.com/pybelfast) on Twitter or Slack (We are on both the [NITech](nitech.slack.com) and [ITC](irishtechcommunity.slack.com) slacks)